 Is this what you are talking about to the Green Party today?
 Tell us how it is possible, with so many restrictions and the political aspect towards it?

 I think if we look at electoral politics, it is difficult.
 But we must remember, electoral politics is also changing.
 Otherwise why on Earth would you have the resurgence of intolerant thinking?
 Even in German politics?
 So, politics is also changing.
 But the formal electoral politics is only one part of politics.
 The other part is the power of people.
 Look at the way millions of young people have come out on the streets!
-You cannot ignore the Fridays for Future.
-That is the level of energy and the source of energy that will make things possible that don’t look possible when you just look at the equation of power on top.
+You cannot ignore movements like the Fridays for Future.
+That is the level of energy that will make things possible that don’t look possible when you just look at the equation of power on top.